CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 ![Resource Group containing virtual network and security group](./images/az-rg-vnet.png "Resource Group containing virtual network and security group")

 <br /><br />
-Click on the virtual network and confirm it has the expected subnet, and that the subnet has the expected security group.
+Click on the virtual network and confirm it has the expected subnets, and that the public subnet has the expected security group.

 ![Virtual network subnets and security group](./images/az-vnet-subnets.png "Virtual network subnets and security group")